 How can you spend your day on Orchard Street?

 - Shop – If the stalls on Bugis Street weren’t quite your style, the shops on Orchard Street might be a better fit.
 The shopping here is mainly comprised of high-end shopping malls.
-Try the intricately designed ION Orchard or the fashionable Knightsbridge Mall to start.
+Go to the unique ION Orchard or the fashionable Knightsbridge Mall to start.

 - Learn – Orchard Street presents plenty of opportunity to learn.
-Of course, there is the National Museum of Singapore.
-You can also visit Fort Canning Park or Istana Heritage Gallery to get a deeper understanding of Singaporean culture and history.
+Nearby, you can visit the National Museum of Singapore, Fort Canning Park or Istana Heritage Gallery to get a deeper understanding of Singaporean culture.

 4. Sim Lim Square